A reliable multitool is a must for your everyday carry kit.

-Our testing team used the scissors and blades to cut through different materials like paper, cloth, nylon cords, zip ties, ropes and the like.
+Our testing team used the scissors and blades to cut through different materials like paper, cloth, nylon cords, zip ties, ropes, and the like.
 We used the blades to cut and slice through various materials and used them to whittle and saw through wood.
-The wire cutters, strippers, and crimpers faced a variety of wires with different thicknesses and material (some were corded copper wires, others galvanized iron).
+The wire cutters, strippers, and crimpers faced a variety of wires with different thicknesses and materials (some were corded copper wires, others galvanized iron).
 The rest of the tools, such as the bit drivers, screwdrivers, and pliers were tested according to their respective functionalities.

 Once we were done with the everyday-use tests we then took the multitools for a short camping trip, just to see how they would fare in an outdoor environment.
 We also subjected them to the required drop test (because who wouldn’t?) to see who would survive.
 Thankfully, all of them did.

 Note that all of the tools performed well.
 Some just did better than the others.
 Here’s our review of the top 7 multitools for everyday carry: